 - 1. How does WordPress manage your images?

 - 2. How does Divi manage your images?

-- 3. How do I get correct images while retaining the size of the Divi images?
+- 3. How to obtain correct images while keeping the size of Divi's images?

-- 3.1 Understanding the importance of the ratio (or report)
+- 3.1 Understand the importance of RATIO (or REPORT)

 - The 1:1 ratio